 When people become overly stressed they often use it as an excuse to give up on all the good habits they already have in their life.
 They stop exercising, replace healthy home-cooked food with takeout and work into the night when they can’t sleep.

 By maintaining the healthy habits that you already have and developing new healthy habits you can avoid many of the debilitating symptoms of too much stress.

 To do this you will need to go against your feelings.
-Your feelings are the result of your thoughts and your behaviours.
+Your feelings are the result of your thoughts and your behaviors.
 Feelings cannot be trusted when you are under stress because your thinking will not be at its best.
 This leads us nicely to our second natural stress relief habit.

 The single most important thing you can do to relieve stress is to take charge of your mind.
 Stress is the result of how you respond to what is happening in your life.
 If you change your response you will relieve the stress you are feeling.

-This may sound simple but unfortunately it is far from simple.
-It is a practice, however that once learned will serve you throughout your life.
+This may sound simple but unfortunately, it is far from simple.
+It is a practice, however, that once learned will serve you throughout your life.